 Wipe the bowl beforehand with lemon juice to remove any greasy residue before beating the egg whites (grease affects the ability for the egg whites to form peaks).

-Caster sugar is needed as the fine crystal size traps and holds air - more air is trapped because there are more crystals.
+Chelsea Caster Sugar is needed as the fine crystal size traps and holds air - more air is trapped because there are more crystals.